Steps to Importing Products In To The Netherlands

 Ensure The Product Is Protected

-If you plan on importing goods which were manufactured abroad, ensure that your company’s trademark and design are protected.
+If you plan to import goods manufactured abroad, ensure that your company’s trademark and design are protected.
 Determine if the products are subject to patent, trademark, copyright, or trademark laws.

 Verify If The Goods Are Permitted In The Netherlands

 Most products from the EU member countries are permitted in the Netherlands.
-Under certain exceptional circumstances, the Dutch government may prohibit the import of some EU products.
+Under certain exceptional circumstances, the Dutch government may prohibit some EU products.

-For products manufactured outside the EU, your compliance with legislations regarding economy, environment, safety, and health are checked by the Dutch Customs.
+For products manufactured outside the EU, your compliance with legislation regarding the economy, environment, safety, and health are checked by the Dutch Customs.